Shelly1986/portfolio/simplegui.md

   <center><img src="cake.PNG" width="500" height="300"></center>

-  ## Step1 - Install the 'PySimpleGUI' package.
+  ## Step 1 - Install the 'PySimpleGUI' package.
-  Just like installing any other Python library, PySimpleGUI can be installed by a simple pip install command in the cmd terminal.
+  Just like installing any other Python library, **PySimpleGUI** can be installed by a simple pip install command in the cmd terminal.
 Please note that the name of the library is case-sensitive.

   ```{cmd}
   pip install PySimpleGUI
   ```

-  ## Step2 - Let's start coding!
+  ## Step 2 - Let's start coding!
 Import PySimpleGUI into your code.
   Now that we have installed the required library, let us import it in our Python code.

   ```{Python}